juliacamarag/juliacamarag/README.md

 ### Hi there 👋🌸

 - 💻 5th semester of Computer Science at Universidade Federal Fluminense
-- ✌️ Currently working with Web Development and Scientific Programming
+- ✌️ Currently working with Web Development and Machine Learning

 <div>